CumulusNetworks/docs/content/cumulus-linux/Layer-3/Virtual-Routing-and-Forwarding---VRF.md

   - Do not mix static and dynamic route leaking in a fabric.

-  - VRF route leaking is not supported between the tenant VRF and the default VRF with onlink next hops (bgp unnumbered).
+  - VRF route leaking is not supported between the tenant VRF and the default VRF with onlink next hops (BGP unnumbered).

 {{%/notice%}}

 ### <span>Configure Static Route Leaking</span>

-For static route leaking, you configure routes manually in a VRF whose next hops are reachable over an interface that is part of another VRF.
+For *static route leaking*, you configure routes manually in a VRF whose next hops are reachable over an interface that is part of another VRF.
 This is useful where one or more specific destinations in a different VRF need to be reachable from another VRF.
 You can use static route leaking to reach remote destinations (through a next hop router) or directly-connected destinations in another VRF.

-To configure static route leaking:
+{{%notice note%}}

+Cumulus Networks recommends that you use *dynamic route leaking* instead of static route leaking.
+Dynamic route leaking is easier to configure, easier to maintain (static route leaking configuration requires changes when you want to leak new routes), and supports route maps for better control.
+See [Configure Dynamic Route Leaking](#src-8362942_VirtualRoutingandForwarding-VRF-ConfigureDynamicRouteLeaking).

+{{%/notice%}}

+To configure static route leaking in a non-EVPN configuration, follow the steps below.
+To configure static route leaking with EVPN, see [Configure Static Route Leaking with EVPN](#src-8362942_VirtualRoutingandForwarding-VRF-ConfigureStaticRouteLeakingwithEVPN).

-1.  <span id="src-8366666_VirtualRoutingandForwarding-VRF-enable_route_leaking"></span>In
+1.  <span id="src-8362942_VirtualRoutingandForwarding-VRF-enable_route_leaking"></span>In
     the `/etc/cumulus/switchd.conf` file, change the
     `vrf_route_leak_enable` option to `TRUE` and uncomment the line.
     Then, restart `switchd` for the change to take effect.